-unravel directories of notebooks with dask¤
+unravel directories of notebooks with dask

-taking care to load notebooks as dask.dataframes offers the power to apply direct queries, export to parquet, export to sqlite, export to duckdb, arrow..
+direct queries, export to parquet, export to sqlite, export to duckdb, arrow..

 import pandas, json, jsonpointer, orjson, dask.dataframe; from pathlib import Path